-However, investing in real estate securities is not equivalent to investing directly in real estate and the performance of real estate securities may be more heavily dependant on the general performance of stock markets than the general performance of the real estate sector.
+However, investing in real estate securities is not equivalent to investing directly in real estate and the performance of real estate securities may be more heavily dependent on the general performance of stock markets than the general performance of the real estate sector.
 Historically there had been an inverse relationship between interest rates and property values.
 Rising interest rates can decrease the value of the properties in which a real estate company invests and can also increase related borrowing costs.
 Either of these events can decrease the value of an investment in real estate companies.

 The current taxation regimes for property-invested entities are potentially complex and may change in the future.
 This may impact either directly or indirectly the returns to investors in a real estate fund and the taxation treatment thereof.
+There may also be increased impacts on the value of the investments in these Funds as a result of geographical concentration in locations the value of the investments in the Funds may be more susceptible to adverse physical climate events, as well as social and governance factors.